Home

 Mellotron used:

 The Friendly Persuasion?
 Who?
-Unsurprisingly, there's next to no information available about this thoroughly obscure band, other than that they hailed from Warren, Michigan (a suburb of Detroit) and that their (probable) lone single, Apathy, is awful.
-Given that it's nowhere to be found online, we may never know.
+Unsurprisingly, there's next to no information available about this thoroughly obscure band, other than that they hailed from Warren, Michigan (a suburb of Detroit).
+Their (probable) lone single, Apathy, is awful, a sloppy ballad with a country edge that you really don't need to hear.
 Its flip, however, Yours Truly Jack The Ripper, is another matter, a truly deranged mock-horror masterpiece, all Hammer Horror narration and, er, rather ordinary mid-'70s pop/rock moves, if we're going to be honest.
 And I think we should.

 Mellotron?
 Yours Truly opens with wobbly church bells from the FX set (player, of course, unknown), before doomy cellos kick in under the spoken intro.
 Strings on the verses, shifting into distortion by the end, underpinned by more of those cellos, make for a bizarre-yet-satisfying Mellotron treat.
 Not only is this on YouTube, but Belter have seen fit to include it on 2015's Ultimate Bonehead!
 Vol. Four.
 Hurrah!